CARTAvis/old-carta-backend/README.md

 =======
 `master`: Mainstream branch, no development.

-`develop`: Development branch, Usually we will merge a feature branch to it and include hot fixes for those features.
+`develop`: Development branch.
+Usually we will merge a feature branch to it and include hot fixes for those features.
 For each phase of release, we wil merge `develop` to `master`.

-`feature branchs`: People develop each feature in a branch whose name can be `peter/drawImage`, or `issue-131` if we use tickets.
+`feature branches`: People develop each feature in a branch whose name can be `peter/drawImage`, or `issue-131` if we use tickets.
 When it is finished, use `pull request` to proceed code review and then merge to develop.
 After merging, evaluate those added features on `develop`.

-`Fix Bug`: Except some special cases, such as modifying documents, changing build scripts, low/no-risk fixes, otherwise you need to commit your bug fixes in Hotfix branch or the original feature branch, then make a pull request to do code review.
+`Fix Bug`: Except for some special cases, such as modifying documents, changing build scripts, or low/no-risk fixes, you will need to commit your bug fixes in Hotfix branch or the original feature branch, then make a pull request to do code review.

 Supported systems
 =======